kyungjae-lee/engineers-notebook/real-time-operating-systems/freertos-task-notification.md

     * e.g., To keep track of how many times a user has pressed the button.
   * Set one or more bits in the notification value
   * Leave the notification value unchanged
-* This function must not be called from an interrupt service routine (ISR).
+* This function MUST NOT be called from an interrupt service routine (ISR).
 Use [xTaskNotifyFromISR()](https://www.freertos.org/xTaskNotifyFromISR.html) instead.

 * Prototype